-Judicial decision making according to a set of rules must be justified on the basis of its aims rather than as a reflection of the history of the creation of the Mishnah.
-Decision making according to the rules is procedural and perpetuates the ideal method of halachic decision making, the method of determining the law in the rabbinical court according to the majority decision.
+Judicial decision-making according to a set of rules must be justified on the basis of its aims rather than as a reflection of the history of the creation of the Mishnah.
+Decision-making according to the rules is procedural and perpetuates the ideal method of halachic decision-making, the method of determining the law in the rabbinical court according to the majority decision.
 Inherent to the procedure of ruling according to the majority opinion is the idea of relinquishing the aspiration to convince all of the judges of one absolute truth and achieve unanimous agreement as to the correct point of view.
 In this way the Torah granted legitimacy to a ruling that does not clarify the issues at hand but is based on accepted practice.
 Also inherent to ruling according to the rules is the principle of procedural ruling.
 Sometimes, the justification given for the rules is their realization of the principle of majority rule.
-In addition to which, after the fact, after the rules have been accepted by consensus, this is a legitimate way of making decisions, even more authentic than the attempt to determine the "correct" opinion in the dispute.
+In addition to which, after the fact, after the rules have been accepted by consensus, this is a legitimate way of making decisions, even more authentic than the attempt to determine the “correct” opinion in the dispute.

-The demand for a uniform method of determining the law is expressed in the biblical verses commanding the establishment of a centralized judicial system, in the braita describing the methods of decision making in the days when the great rabbinical court sat in the Chamber of Hewn Stone in the Temple from which "the law went forth and was spread throughout all of Israel", as well as in the laws of the rebellious elder which dictate obedience to the accepted halacha.
+The demand for a uniform method of determining the law is expressed in the biblical verses commanding the establishment of a centralized judicial system, in the baraita describing the methods of decision-making in the days when the great rabbinical court sat in the Chamber of Hewn Stone in the Temple from which “the law went forth and was spread throughout all of Israel,” as well as in the laws of the rebellious elder, which dictate obedience to the accepted halacha.
 The perpetuation of a dispute is regarded as a failure and a crisis.
 The canonization of the Mishnah served as a substitute for the rendering of legal decisions by the supreme rabbinical court and completed the work that began with the academy in Yavneh.
 When the Mishnah was accepted as a conclusive and binding work -- and in its wake additional works in subsequent generations – the ideal state of halachic unity was almost restored, and the Torah, which had almost divided in two or more, became one again.

 The Revolution in the Interpretation of the Mishnah

-After Rabbi Yochanan completed his work and it was accepted in the academies of the Amoraim, first in his immediate environment in the land of Israel and within the Jerusalem Talmud, and afterwards in Babylonia and the Babylonian Talmud, the approach to the Mishnah and its halachic status radically changed.
-From this point the Mishnah was not only a source for the study of the methods of the tannaim and the basis for the study of Talmud, the comparative analysis of the various sources and the clarification of their opinions, but also an authoritative source of practical halacha.
+After Rabbi Yoḥanan completed his work and it was accepted in the academies of the Amoraim, first in his immediate environment in the land of Israel and within the Jerusalem Talmud, and afterwards in Babylonia and the Babylonian Talmud, the approach to the Mishnah and its halachic status radically changed.
+From this point the Mishnah was not only a source for the study of the methods of the Tannaim and the basis for the study of Talmud, the comparative analysis of the various sources and the clarification of their opinions, but also an authoritative source of practical halacha.
 The later Amoraim no longer adjudicated the disputes in the Mishnah because these adjudications had already been made and established, according to the rules.

-The growing recognition that it was possible to deduce practical halacha from the Mishnah led to the necessity to complement the basic rules of Rabbi Yochanan with supplementary rules which would assist in decision making in cases in which it was not possible to apply the rules of Rabbi Yochanan.
-Therefore, subsequent generations continued to develop additional rules, although not as numerous or as systematic as the rules of Rabbi Yochanan.
+The growing recognition that it was possible to deduce practical halacha from the Mishnah led to the necessity to complement the basic rules of Rabbi Yoḥanan with supplementary rules which would assist in decision making in cases in which it was not possible to apply the rules of Rabbi Yoḥanan.
+Therefore, subsequent generations continued to develop additional rules, although not as numerous or as systematic as the rules of Rabbi Yoḥanan.